Management of Cultural Resources on Maunakea

 Among other management programs, the CRMP includes a Burial Protection and Inadvertent Discovery Plan developed in consultation with Kahu Kū Mauna, the native Hawaiian council that advises CMS, and the Hawaiʻi Island Burial Council.
 The plan, which calls for preserving in place all known burials, was approved by the State of Hawaiʻi Historic Preservation Division (SHPD).
 Also in accordance with the CRMP, OMKM initiated in 2012 a long term Historic Property Monitoring Program that includes all the archaeological sites found on UH managed lands on Maunakea.
 The program operates on a five-year cycle with sites close to roads and human activity monitored annually and the more remote sites assessed every three or five years.
 This program was formalized in 2014 when it was approved by SHPD.

-OMKM was honored with a Historic Preservation Award from the Historic Hawaiʻi Foundation in 2017, which stated, "the preparation of this plan and implementation of regular, annual monitoring without a statutory requirement demonstrates the Office of Maunakea Management's commitment to stewardship and best practices in cultural resource understanding, protection and preservation.
+OMKM (now the Center for Maunakea Stewardship) was honored with a Historic Preservation Award from the Historic Hawaiʻi Foundation in 2017, which stated, "the preparation of this plan and implementation of regular, annual monitoring without a statutory requirement demonstrates the Office of Maunakea Management's commitment to stewardship and best practices in cultural resource understanding, protection and preservation.
 We congratulate you on your exemplary preservation efforts."
 OMKM was also honored by the Kona-Kohala Chamber of Commerce's Pualu Award for Culture and Heritage in 2016 and 2017 for its long term monitoring plan.

 Cultural Resources Policies